-Figure 5: Twenty eight arena wall markers are positioned around the perimeter of the arena with the marker codes incrementing in an anti-clockwise fashion from the northern end of the west wall.
-The zones are counted from the north west corner in a clockwise fashion.
+Figure 5: Twenty eight arena wall markers are positioned around the perimeter of the arena with the marker codes incrementing in an anti-clockwise fashion.
+Eight slot markers are incremented from number 32, in an anti-clockwise fashion around the zones.
+The corners are counted in a clockwise fashion, with corner 0 being the corner closest to arena marker 0.